Billy Joel cancels concert tour dates and reveals brain condition diagnosis

 Cerebrospinal fluid, which cushions the brain and spinal cord, is the type of fluid that builds up.
 Typically, your body makes just enough of this fluid each day and absorbs that same amount, according to Johns Hopkins, but sometimes too much fluid can build up, leading to NPH.

-In addition to balance issues, Johns Hopkins says symptoms can also include changes in gait, forgetfulness and confusion, mood changes, loss of bladder control and difficulty responding to questions.

-Both the Cleveland Clinic and Johns Hopkins say NPH is usually treatable.
-The treatment typically involves implanting a shunt in order to drain the fluid.

-"Getting prompt diagnosis and treatment helps improve your chances of a good outcome," Johns Hopkins adds.
+"Getting prompt diagnosis and treatment helps improve your chances of a good outcome," Johns Hopkins notes on its website.

 Canceled Billy Joel tour dates